BoCao2019/Nick-seq/README.md

 |0.2mM-NO-NT	|0.2mM-NO-NT_5CoverageForward.tabular	|0.2mM-NO-NT_5CoverageReverse.tabular	|0.2mM-NO-NT_FullCoverageForward.tabular	|0.2mM-NO-NT_FullCoverageReverse.tabular|
 |0.2mM-EndoIV-NT	|0.2mM-EndoIV-NT_5CoverageForward.tabular	|0.2mM-EndoIV-NT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of 0.2 mM H2O2.
+The datasets as listed in the table abover were used as input for R script: NT_positive_strand.R NT_negative_strand.R. to get the NT result of 0.2 mM H2O2.

 |sample	|processed data file: 5’ coverage_positive strand 	|processed data file: 5’ coverage_negative strand	|processed data file: full coverage_positive strand 	|processed data file: full coverage_negative strand|
 | -------------	| -------------	| -------------	| -------------	| ------------- |
 |0.2mM-NO-TdT	|0.2mM-NO-TdT_5CoverageForward.tabular	|0.2mM-NO-TdT_5CoverageReverse.tabular	|0.2mM-NO-TdT_FullCoverageForward.tabular	|0.2mM-NO-TdT_FullCoverageReverse.tabular|
 |0.2mM-EndoIV-TdT	|0.2mM-EndoIV-TdT_5CoverageForward.tabular	|0.2mM-EndoIV-TdT_5CoverageReverse.tabular	| 	| |

-were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of 0.2 mM H2O2.
+The datasets as listed in the table abover were used as input for R script: TdT_positive_strand.R TdT_negative_strand.R to get the TdT result of 0.2 mM H2O2.
 Then combine the NT and TdT results getting from previous R script were merged using TdT_positive+NT_negative.R, TdT_negative+NT_positive.R.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
 The output file could be opened in excel and result in final tables and figures: Figure 4, Supplementary Figure 2, Supplementary Table 5.

 The result for AP site on plasmid using the same workflow except change the reference sequence in Bowtie2 with the plasmid sequence and generate the final tables and figures: Figure 4, Table 2, Supplementary Figure 2, Supplementary Table 6.